-Summer Triangle in northern autumn | EarthSky.org
+See the Summer Triangle in northern autumn

-In late November and early December, look west in the evening for the Summer Triangle.
-It’s the signature star formation of our Northern Hemisphere summer, but you can see it in northern autumn, too.
-The Summer Triangle showcases three brilliant stars – Vega, Deneb and Altair – in three separate constellations.
-The Summer Triangle still shines in the western evening sky (at mid-northern latitudes or farther north).
+The Summer Triangle is the signature star formation in the Northern Hemisphere’s summer sky.
+But as the September equinox comes and goes – and as first weeks of autumn begin to slide by – you’ll still notice this famous asterism.
+Look for the Summer Triangle after dark in early November.
+It’ll continue to shine after dark through November and December, and even into January.
+Look for it tonight in early evening, high in your western sky.

-What’s more, the Summer Triangle will continue to shine after dark throughout December and January.
-Look for it tonight at early evening, high in your western sky.
+The Summer Triangle isn’t a constellation.
+It consists of three bright stars in three separate constellations.
+The bright star Vega is in Lyra the Harp.
+Deneb is in Cygnus the Swan.
+And Altair is in Aquila the Eagle.

 In the month of June – around the June solstice – the Summer Triangle pops out in the east as darkness falls and shines all night long.
 But now – in late November – the Summer Triangle appears way high in the west at evening.
 As evening deepens, the Summer Triangle descends westward, with all three of its stars staying above the horizon until mid-to-late evening.

-Altair – the Summer Triangle’s most southerly star – will set around 9:30 to 10:30 p.m. tonight at mid-northern latitudes.
+Altair – the Summer Triangle’s most southerly star – will set around 10 to 11 p.m. tonight at mid-northern latitudes.
 Notice where you see the Summer Triangle at a given time this evening.
-The Summer Triangle will return to this same place in the sky some 4 minutes earlier with each passing day, or 2 hours earlier with each passing month.
+The Summer Triangle will return to this same place in the sky some four minutes earlier with each passing day, or two hours earlier with each passing month.

-As the Summer Triangle sinks close the western horizon around mid-evening, turn around to see Orion – the signpost constellation of winter – rising in the east.
+As the Summer Triangle sinks close to the western horizon around mid-evening, turn around to see Orion – the signpost constellation of winter – rising in the east.

 Bottom line: Look westward this evening for the three brilliant stars of the humongous Summer Triangle: Vega, Deneb and Altair.